aditya-hansraj/aditya-hansraj/README.md

 ###

-<p align="left">I am currently pursuing my BTECH degree with a strong foundation in Java.<br>As a self-learner, I am expanding my skills in web development, focusing on HTML, CSS, JavaScript, PHP, and MySQL.<br>While working on small JavaScript projects, I aspire to become a full-stack developer.<br>My GitHub is a showcase of my dedication to continuous learning and passion for coding.</p>
+<p align="left">I am currently pursuing my BTECH degree with a strong foundation in Java and JavaScript.
+As a self-learner, I am expanding my skills in web development, focusing on the complete MERN stack.
+My GitHub is a showcase of my dedication to continuous learning and passion for codin</p>

 ###